Vacuum muon decay and interaction with laser pulses

 Noting that the effective coupling $\xi_{\mu}$ of a muon of mass $m_{\mu}$ to the electromagnetic field of a laser pulse is $\xi_{\mu}=\delta\,\xi_{e}$ (with $\delta = m_{e}/m_{\mu}\approx 1/207$) and considering high power lasers coming online can potentially reach $\xi_{e} \sim O(1000)$, we see that measuring small-coupling non-perturbativity in muon-laser interactions with $\xi_{\mu}\sim O(1)$ may soon be within experimental reach.
 Motivated by these developments, we revisit the question of whether electroweak decays involving electromagnetic charges may be modified by intense laser pulses.

 Previous work on electroweak decays in electromagnetic backgrounds has focussed mainly on infinitely-extended fields.
 In the seminal work by Nikishov and Ritus \cite{Nikishov:1964b} the leptonic decay of pions was calculated and in \cite{ritus-jetp69} also the leptonic decay of muons and neutrino emission of electrons in a constant crossed field were studied in detail.
 Constant crossed fields are particularly relevant when $\xi \gg 1$ because in that regime, the `formation length' of the process is sufficiently short that it is a good approximation to assume the background is locally constant and crossed \cite{nikishov64,DiPiazza:2017raw,Ilderton:2018nws,Seipt:2020diz}.
 However, because this parameter regime is not likely to be accessible in experiment in the near future, it is not a regime of immediate interest.
 General arguments have also been made \cite{BECKER1983131} for why the total probability of a charged particle decay cannot be modified by an intense laser pulse, but the calculation was performed in the quasiclassical limit and the analysis was again concerned with decay in the laser pulse itself.
-The situation was clearly formulated by Narozhny and Fedotov \cite{Narozhny:2008zz} that an electromagnetic background can only significantly modify the total probability of an electroweak decay if the effect is: i) classical, changing the trajectory and hence the time dilation of a decaying particle or ii) quantum, such that the muon strong-field parameter, $\chi_{\mu}$, must be of order unity.
+The situation was clearly formulated by Narozhny and Fedotov \cite{Narozhny:2008zz} that an electromagnetic background can only significantly modify the total probability of an electroweak decay if the effect is: i) classical, changing the trajectory and hence the time dilation of a decaying particle or ii) quantum, such that the muon strong-field parameter, $\chi_{\mu} = e\hbar\sqrt{-(p\cdot F)^{2}}/m_{\mu}^{3}c^{4}$ where $m_{\mu}$ and $p$ are the muon mass and momentum, $F$ is the field tensor and $e$ is the charge on a positron, must be of order unity.
 Since $\chi_{\mu} = \delta^{3}\chi_{e}$ and experiment can only currently reach $\chi_{e} \sim O(1)$, this would imply electroweak decays can only be influenced by an intense laser in current and near future experiments by a very small, likely undetectable amount.
 These arguments were demonstrated by explicit calculation for the case of a monochromatic wave background with $\xi_{\mu} \ll 1$ but arbitrary $\xi_{e}$ by Dicus et al. \cite{Dicus:2008nw,Farzinnia:2009gg}.